zvigrinberg/git-hooks-secrets-handling/README.md

 - decrypted encrypted files that was encrypted before committing on the following events:
   1. When checking out a branch with encrypted data.
   2. When cloning a repo and the default branch contains encrypted files.
   3. When pulling or merging a branch , and the merge commit contains an encrypted file - TBD.
+  4. logic will be disabled by default , in order to activate it, need to set environment variable GIT_AUTO_ENC_DEC=true in the terminal session.

 ## Prerequisites.